fusionjs/fusionjs/fusion-plugin-react-redux/README.md

 __NODE__ && app.register(GetInitialStateToken, getInitialState);
 ```

-Creates the redux store and integrates it into the FusionJS application.
+Creates the redux store and integrates it into the Fusion.js application.

 ##### Required dependencies